E-F-III/tapiru/app/api_documentation.md

       "message": "User already exists",
       "statusCode": 403,
       "errors": {
-        "email": "User with that email already exists" "username": "User with that username already exists" }
+        "email": "User with that email already exists", "username": "User with that username already exists" }
     }